edf42001/FRC-2018-Base/readme.md

 Set takes in the data name and the data, and stores it in the VI.
 Get All gets all the stored data and converts it to a csv string.
-GetHedears reads the names from the DataNames enum .ctl and outputs the csv string for the headers of the file All the VIs are in saved in the Robot-Project/Logging folder, and are mostly in periodic tasks (file writing) and the drive controller (some data writing) for now.
+GetHedears reads the names from the DataNames enum .ctl and outputs the csv string for the headers of the file All the VIs are in saved in the Robot-Project/Logging folder, and are mostly used in periodic tasks (file writing) and the drive controller (some data writing) for now.